Upminster Bridge tube station: Location

 The station is named after a nearby crossing of the River Ingrebourne.
 The river was the boundary between the ancient parishes of Hornchurch and Upminster and the station is located on the western Hornchurch side.
 The station is situated on Upminster Road in the London Borough of Havering and is flanked by a parade of shops.
 It is situated in a primarily residential area and is near to Havering Sixth Form College and Hornchurch Stadium.
+The station is served by London Buses routes 248 and 370, providing connections to Cranham, Lakeside and Romford.

 The London Loop key walking route passes outside the station, and it forms the end point of section 22 from Harold Wood and the starting point of section 23 to Rainham.
 The station is located on the eastern extremity of the District line and is the penultimate station before the terminus at Upminster.
 Upminster station is 1.24 km to the east of the station and Hornchurch is 1.26 km to the west.
-It is 22 km along the line from in central London.
-The station is 14 miles and 38 chains down the line from Fenchurch Street.
+It is 23.4 km along the line from in central London.
+The station is 14 mi 38 chain down the line from Fenchurch Street.

-London Buses routes 193, 248 and 370 serve the station, providing connections to County Park Estate, Cranham, Lakeside, Queen's Hospital and Romford.

 Services

 Upminster Bridge station is on the eastern part of the District line in London fare zone 6.
 It is between Hornchurch to the west and Upminster to the east.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
 Services towards central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
 The journey time to Upminster is approximately two minutes, to Barking 15 minutes and to Tower Hill in central London 38 minutes.

 Total number of passenger entries and exits at the station during the year is as follows:

-With 0.84 million entries and exits in 2023, it ranked 259th busiest London Underground station.
+With 0.83 million million entries and exits in 2025, it ranked 261st busiest London Underground station.
 It was the least busy station on the District line.
+(Note: Separate District line data was not counted for Kensington (Olympia).)